duleorlovic/blog/_posts/2016-08-26-background-jobs-and-queues.markdown

-job.handler # to see how job will be called job.last_error # to see backtrace of error
+job.handler # to see how job will be called job.last_error # to see backtrace of error job.failed_at # time when last failed

-# to invoke job you can
+# rerun, re run, invoke job you can
-job.invoke_job # this does not remove job if successfully job.destroy # so you need to do that manually
+job.invoke_job # this does not remove job if successfully, so you need to do job.destroy # that manually
 # or
 Delayed::Worker.new.run job # this runs in current process (not in
 # bin/delayed_job run) and will remove if successfully